badgeteam/Hatchery/README.md

 sudo make install
 ```

-Running the development server.
+Running the development server locally.

 ```bash
 php artisan serve
 ```

-Using Docker.
+Using Docker makes all the above as easy as.

 ```bash
 docker-compose up